mailchimp/content-style-guide/03-writing-about-people.html.md

 - lifestyle
 - preference

-Don’t use “gay marriage” or “same-sex” marriage unless the distinction is relevant to what you’re writing.
+Don’t use “same-sex” marriage, unless the distinction is relevant to what you’re writing.
+(Avoid “gay marriage.”)
 Otherwise, it’s just “marriage.”

 When writing about a person, use their preferred pronouns.
 If you’re uncertain, just use their name.